Water pollution in India: Effects of water pollution in India

 Water pollution in India has several detrimental effects on both the environment and public health.

 Health impacts

 Contaminated water is a significant cause of waterborne diseases such as cholera, typhoid, and hepatitis.
 These diseases lead to illness, hospitalization, and even death among the population exposed to polluted water sources.
-In a study conducted from 2011-2015 and from 2016-2020, it was reported that there was 263 deaths from cholera in India.
+In a study conducted from 2011 to 2015 and from 2016 to 2020, it was reported that there was 263 deaths from cholera in India.
 The majority of the cases came from Maharashtra, Punjab, West Bengal, Karnataka and Madhya Pradesh.
-Other diseases from contaminated water include typhoid, which has a rate of 500-700 per 10,000 people in India, diarrhoea, which has an infant mortality rate of 9% for ages 0-59 months, and Hepatitis A.
+Other diseases from contaminated water include typhoid, which has a rate of 500-700 per 10,000 people in India, diarrhoea, which has an infant mortality rate of 9% for ages 0–59 months, and Hepatitis A.

-In India, annually about 37.7 million are impacted by waterborne illness, and they have caused 10,738 deaths from 2017-2022.
+In India, annually about 37.7 million are impacted by waterborne illness, and they have caused 10,738 deaths from 2017 to 2022.